 Dzanga-Sangha National Park, Central African Republic

 Located in the south-western tip of the Central African Republic, the park is a part of the wider Sangha Tri-National Park, which was established in 1990.
-Aside from a huge diversity of forest creatures, a rich local culture is present in the area, comprising the hunting and gathering Ba’Aka, and the Sangha fishermen.
+Aside from a huge diversity of dense forest creatures, a rich local culture is present in the area, comprising the hunting and gathering Ba’Aka, and the Sangha fishermen.
 Dzanga-Sangha is considered to be one of the last wild frontiers and it is relatively undiscovered, making it one of the wildest national parks in Africa.

 Wildlife of Dzanga-Sangha National Park: Western Lowland Gorillas, Forest Elephants, Forest Antelope (Bongo), Tree Pangolin, Giant Forest Hog, Red River Hog, Sitatunga, Forest Buffalos, Thomas’s Galago, Potto, several monkey species including Agile Mangabey, Leopard, Fraser’s Eagle Owl, Vermiculated Fishing Owl, African Palm Civet, Grey-necked Rock Fowl, Crowned Guenon, African Grey Parrot, Dzanga Robin, Hartlaub Duck (very rare).